anodyne/nova/README.md

 * updated the manage section view files to use the new form layout on some pages
 * updated the site section view files to use the new form layout on some pages
 * updated the admin section to clean up some UI inconsistencies
+* updated thresher to clean up some UI inconsistencies
+* updated the titan skin
+* updated markItUp! to version 1.1.6.1
 * removed the old jquery ui css files
 * added the new jquery ui css files